holtrop/propane/doc/user_guide.md

   * `pvalue` which specifies the parser value for the token.
 If a lexer user code block assigned to `$$`, the assigned value will be stored here.

-AST node structures for rules contain generated fields based on the right hand side components specified for all rules of a given name.
+Tree node structures for rules contain generated fields based on the right hand side components specified for all rules of a given name.

 In this example: